Stuck in a Notice Period Dilemma: Can My Company Refuse My Buyout Offer and Hold My Relieving Letter?

 dlghr89

-1) The companycan hold the reliving letter.
-But there will be no legal status on this.
+1) The company can hold the relieving letter, but there will be no legal status on this.

-2) Since the clause does not mention paying of salary in lieu of notice, the supervisor is right in making you to work for 60 days.
-However they may not file a case against your new company as this has no stake in your employment with the present company.
+2) Since the clause does not mention the payment of salary in lieu of notice, the supervisor is right in making you work for 60 days.
+However, they may not file a case against your new company as it has no stake in your employment with the present company.

-3) You do not stand a strong case in view of the offer letter clause of your present company.
-How ever your lawyer may argue that the employment contract was one sided.
+3) You do not have a strong case considering the offer letter clause of your present company.
+However, your lawyer may argue that the employment contract was one-sided.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute